ChiR24/TaskHub/README.md

 # DayTask - Personal Task Tracker

 A modern personal task tracking app built with Flutter and Supabase.
 This app allows users to manage their tasks with user authentication, a dashboard to view tasks, and the ability to add, edit, and delete tasks.
-The app features a clean, modern UI with subtle animations and a responsive design.
+The app features a clean, modern UI with subtle animations and a responsive design that works on both web and mobile platforms.

 ## Features

 - **User Authentication**: Secure login and signup with Supabase Auth
 - **Task Management**: Create, read, update, and delete tasks
 - **Task Status Tracking**: Toggle between pending and completed states
+- **Task Categories**: Organize tasks by categories (Work, Personal, Shopping, etc.)
+- **Task Priorities**: Set priorities (Low, Medium, High) for better task management
+- **Due Dates**: Set and track due dates for tasks
+- **Task Filtering**: Filter tasks by status, category, and priority
+- **Task Sorting**: Sort tasks by creation date, due date, priority, or alphabetically
 - **Modern Dark UI**: Sleek dark theme with yellow accent colors
-- **Responsive Design**: Works on various screen sizes
+- **Responsive Design**: Works on various screen sizes (web, mobile, tablet)
+- **Cross-Platform**: Runs on Web and Android platforms
 - **Real-time Updates**: Changes to tasks are reflected in real-time
 - **Data Persistence**: All data is stored in Supabase database
 - **Clean Architecture**: Well-organized code structure following best practices
 - **Row-Level Security**: Users can only access their own tasks
 - **Subtle Animations**: Smooth transitions and animations for better UX
+- **Comprehensive Documentation**: Well-documented code for easy maintenance

 ## Screenshots